cnp96/live-aqi/README.md

 # Live Air Quality Index (AQI)

 Air quality index data visualization for different cities

+## Development Duration
+### Day 1
+- [x] Initialize boilerplate
+- [x] Establish socket connection / handle reconnect logic
+- [x] Decide data structures to store the live data
+- [x] Display data in cards UI

+### Day 2
+- [x] Restructure the UI with tables instead of cards
+- [x] Update the data structure to accommodate "last updated"
+- [x] Added chart.js library but live chart is yet to be configured
 ## Available Scripts

 In the project directory, you can run: